tarastrauss/chefs_hat/README.md

 ####Ice Box

+- As a user, I can choose what type of food I am making (appetizer, dessert, main course, etc.)

+- As a user, I see the recipes in my hat organized by type (appetizer, dessert, etc.)

 - As a user, when I add a recipe I can choose from drop down menus of specific ingredients and portions, or I can choose an unconventional ingredient or portion.

 - As a user, when I add a recipe I can choose from cute graphics of specific ingredients instead of a drop down/text menu.